edusouzaxx/english-public/02-Questions-to-be-answered.md

 > This foundation in Linux, was crucial for my success when I transitioned to working with containers and cloud technologies."

 > "Over the last six years, my focus has shifted to cloud-native technologies, with a strong emphasis on container processing, specializing in Kubernetes platforms like OpenShift and related cloud technologies, tools and infrastructure.
-> This involves tasks ranging from automating infrastructure provisioning and orchestrating container deployments to implementing monitoring, logging, backup,policies and security strategies within cloud environments."

 > Over the past two years, I’ve transitioned into a role as a Specialist in containerized processing infrastructure, serving as the company's technical reference in this domain.

 > My core responsibilities involve defining, supporting, and improving container-based processing architectures.

 > I am fequently involved in incident resolution and crisis management.

 > I also work closely with managers to plan and prioritize initiatives, ensuring our tech solutions deliver real value and align with business strategy.

-> "I'm driven to use modern cloud and container tech to build strong, efficient systems that help businesses succeed and innovate.""

 ---